rcallaby/Learn-Git/README.md

 # Learn-Git
-This is where you will find a sample repository for my youtube tutorial series on Learning Git and Github.
+This is where you will find a sample repository for my YouTube tutorial series on Learning Git and Github.
 If you found this repository to be helpful, please consider giving it a star ⭐ as it will be easier for others to find it.

-## Here is a step by step tutorial on how to contribute to Github
+## Here is a step-by-step tutorial on how to contribute to GitHub
 Create a GitHub account: If you don't already have a GitHub account, you'll need to create one.
 Go to github.com and click the "Sign up" button in the upper right corner.
 Follow the instructions to create your account.

 Find a repository to contribute to: Once you have a GitHub account, you can search for repositories that you're interested in contributing to.
 You can use the GitHub search bar to search for repositories by name or keyword.